TIMELINE-COVID-19 vaccine AstraZeneca roller-coaster ride

 In late March, interim data from late-stage trials in U.S., Peru, Chile shows vaccine is 79% effective.

+AstraZeneca issues clarification on interim study, adding that data was based on data through Feb.
+17

+Canada backs vaccine, but updates label to include information on blood clots.

-Reporting by Pushkala Aripaka and Yadarisa Shabong in Bengaluru; Editing by Hugh Lawson
+Reporting by Pushkala Aripaka, Yadarisa Shabong and Vishwadha Chander in Bengaluru; Editing by Hugh Lawson and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.